 What Customers Want

-Here are the 10 primary factors influencing today’s customers, whether they’re buying a product online, searching for a service-based solution, or shopping at a brick-and-mortar store.
+Check out the 10 primary factors influencing today’s customers, whether they’re buying a product online, searching for a service-based solution, or shopping at a brick-and-mortar store.

 - Control.
 Today’s customers want control over what they buy and how they’re marketed to.
 This means they want choices, and that doesn’t just apply to product variety.
 They also want options for how the engage with you via different marketing channels.
 If you don’t offer choices, they’ll simply make a choice that’s not in your favor.